hexdump0815/imagebuilder/doc/chromebooks/preparing-chromebook.md

 ```
 _Tip. just find a device with same size as ur usb_

-_Note. your partitions might be diffrent_
+_Note. your partitions might be different_

 flash the image
 ```